MissingCore/Music/docs/features.md

 > You may need to force-stop the app to stop playback in the situation where the media notification disappears when this experimental feature is enabled.
 >
 > Though, if you are using the experimental widgets, you can access the play/pause/prev/next controls from there.

+## Multi-Select

+We support a range of multi-select actions when long-pressing on a track for `~1s`:

+- `Favorite/Unfavorite` (not available on "Favorite Tracks" playlist screen)
+- `Add Selected To Playlists` (not available on "Current Playlist" screens)
+- `Create & Add To Playlist` (not available on "Current Playlist" screens)
+- `Remove From Playlist` (only available on "Current Playlist" screens)
+- `Hide Selected`

+Multi-select is only supported on the following screens:

+- `Recently Played`
+- `Folders`
+- `Tracks`
+- `Current Album/Artist/Genre/Playlist`

+The multi-select menu will automatically be closed in the following situations:

+- Having no tracks selected.
+- Switching to a different screen.
+  - Switching between folders is the exception.
+- Clicking the `x` next to the selection count indicator.
+- After closing the `Add Selected To Playlists` sheet.
+- After successfully using `Create & Add To Playlist`, `Remove From Playlist`, or `Hide Selected` options.